merylturner/code102/notes/monday.md

 Print
 Loop

-White Space: separating keywords and variables
+White Space: separating keywords and variables, important

 Declaring the variable var fruit = apple;
 Assigning or changing the value of the variable, fruit = orange;